 Now that you’ve got your scraps, you’ll need just a few items to build a perfect stock.
 First, you’ll need a lot of water, easy!
 Next you’ll need a basic combination of celery, carrots and onion.
 Typically, chef’s use 1 part carrot, 1 part celery and 2 parts onion (this is called Mirepoix) along with a few garlic cloves, a couple of peppercorns, some parsley sprigs and a bay leaf or two.
 Then, it’s just a matter of cooking!
 Place the scraps and other ingredients in a large pot, add plenty of water to more than cover the scraps.
 Set the pot over high heat and bring to a boil, then reduce heat to a simmer and cook, for about 1 to 2 hours.
 Usually vegetable and fish/seafood stocks will need less time than meat or poultry stocks.
 Remove from heat, strain out the bones and veggies, cool and refrigerate.

 Scraps are Gold

 That’s right, those food scraps are gold, so treat them as such.
 Start a new habit of saving them when you can.
 Organize your thought process so that when it comes time to ponder, “should I toss this,” you’ll know the answer.

-Let us know how you make stock in the comments section below.
-Be sure to unlock a coupon to use on your next Luvo purchase and download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Let us know how you make stock in the comments section below and be sure to download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.